Black powder substitute: Types

 Pyrodex has a slower combustion and produces a lower maximum pressure than black powder yet provides the same amount of work and a higher projectile velocity.
 It is often used for shooting historical weapons.
-Originally available as loose powder in two granularities, RS (Rifle/Shotgun) and P (Pistol).
-Where RS (Rifle/Shotgun) is equivalent to FFg black powder and P (Pistol) is equivalent to FFFg black powder on the Fg (coarsest) to FFFFg (finest) granularity scale.
+It was originally available as loose powder in two granularities, RS (Rifle/Shotgun) and P (Pistol), where RS (Rifle/Shotgun) is equivalent to FFg black powder and P (Pistol) is equivalent to FFFg black powder on the Fg (coarsest) to FFFFg (finest) granularity scale.
 While Pyrodex offers improved safety and increased efficiency (in terms of shots per pound of powder) over black powder, the level of fouling is similar to black powder as Pyrodex is caustic and corrosive.
-Therefore, the same cleaning lay regimen used on black powder fouling must be employed when Pyrodex has been used.
+Therefore, the same cleaning regimen used on black powder fouling must be employed when Pyrodex has been used.

 Hodgdon also makes "Triple Seven", a sulfur-free black powder substitute containing potassium perchlorate and 3-Nitrobenzoic acid, and "Black Mag3".
 These are both more energetic by mass than black powder and can produce higher velocities and pressures.
 Triple Seven is a volumetric substitute for black powder, and due to its higher velocity, it is recommended to reduce the load by 15%.
 The carbon-based fuel burned in this case is from the sugar family, not from charcoal.